honza/grab-free-machine/README.md

 We're looking for a machine:

 * > 3 CPUs
-* > 11GB of RAM
+* > 32GB of RAM
 * x86_64
 * > 120GB disk
 * not virtualized

-The recipe will install either RHEL 7.2 or CentOS on the newly acquired machine.
+The recipe will install either RHEL 7.2, RHEL 7.3 or CentOS on the newly acquired machine.

 You should run this a few times.
 In the "My jobs" section of the web UI, you will see a bunch of jobs with a status of "Queued".
 That means that you didn't